EnthuseSoftware/EnthuseSoftwareJr/README.md

 ```

-Projects created by Joshua and Ron for Creative CyberSolutions
+Projects created by Joshua Evans and Ron Sage for Creative CyberSolutions